PoisotLab/ms_metaweb_transfer/manuscript.md

 ## Implementation and code availability

-The entire pipeline is implemented in *Julia* 1.6 [@Bezanson2017JulFre], and is available under the permissive MIT License at DOI.
+The entire pipeline is implemented in *Julia* 1.6 [@Bezanson2017JulFre], and is available under the permissive MIT License at [`https://osf.io/2zwqm/`](https://osf.io/2zwqm/).
 The taxonomic cleanup steps are done using `GBIF.jl` [@Dansereau2021SimJl].
 The network embedding and analysis is done using `EcologicalNetworks.jl` [@Banville2021ManJl;
 @Poisot2019EcoJl].
 The phylogenetic simulations are done using `PhyloNetworks.jl` [@Solis-Lemus2017PhyPac] and `Phylo.jl` [@Reeve2016HowPar].
 A
-complete `Project.toml` file specifying the full tree of dependencies is available alongside the code, at [`https://osf.io/2zwqm/`](https://osf.io/2zwqm/).
-This material also includes a fully annotated copy of the entire code required to run this project; the pipeline can be executed on a laptop in a matter of minutes, and therefore does not require extensive computational power.
+complete `Project.toml` file specifying the full tree of dependencies is available alongside the code.
+This material also includes a fully annotated copy of the entire code required to run this project (describing both the intent of the code and discussing some technical implementation details), a vignette for every step of the process, and a series of Jupyter notebooks with the text and code.
+The pipeline can be executed on a laptop in a matter of minutes, and therefore does not require extensive computational power.

 ## Step 1: Learning the origin network representation